totigm/twitter-tokens-generator/README.md

 Contributions are more than welcome!

-We think that you might have great ideas to make this project better, so if you do, please create a pull request and/or issue.
+We think that you might have great ideas to make this project better.
+If you do, please create a pull request and/or issue following the [contribution guidelines](./docs/CONTRIBUTING.md).

 ## 😃 Authors